vanbujm/rails-api-backend-prefab/docs/development-environment.md

 [chruby]: https://github.com/postmodern/chruby
 [Postgres.app]: http://postgresapp.com/

+## Logging in

+For development purposes, you may wish to create a default user to login, you can do this using `rake db:seed`.
+This will create a user with a username of **admin@example.com** and password of **password**.

 ## TODO

  - [ ] Use Vagrant because it works out of the box for Macs.
  - [ ] Outline the general approach used in the development environment.